Medical

 2. Mobile Telemedicine Units (MTUs): Health on Wheels:

-Patient registration in MTUs
+Patient registration in MTU

 MTUs